COVID-19: Care Homes in England – Update

 Carl Heneghan, Jason Oke

-Information on acute respiratory infection (ARI) incidents is based on situations reported to PHE Health Protection Teams (HPTs).
+Information on acute respiratory infection (ARI) incidents are based on situations reported to PHE Health Protection Teams (HPTs).
 These include:

 - ‘Confirmed outbreaks of acute respiratory infections ie two or more laboratory confirmed cases (COVID-19, influenza or other respiratory pathogen) linked to a particular setting.’